 There are so many social networks out there that using social media as a method of marketing can be daunting.

-My advice here is to pick one or two (say Twitter and Facebook) and focus purely on them.
+My advice here is to pick one or two (say Twitter and Facebook) and focus exclusively on them.

-Use these networks instead to connect with people, to discuss topics in your preferred genre and to give shout outs for other authors and books that your respect or enjoy.
+Use these networks instead to connect with people, discuss topics in your preferred genre, and to give shoutouts for other authors and books that you respect or enjoy.

-I hope this comprehensive guide can help you self publish a book successfully.
+I hope this comprehensive guide helps you self publish a book successfully.

 Know that book publishing is both a personal and professional decision that is not undertaken lightly.

-There is a ton of work involved in just completing the manuscript, then having it ripped up (I mean, edited) and finally in promoting the book via social media and other methods.
+There is a ton of work involved in just completing the manuscript, then having it ripped up (I mean, edited), and finally in promoting the book.